1601-mma2013/Performance-Enhancer/README.md

 6. Motivations

-Users don’t have to worry about having to lose out on the performance of their device they paid for, it's free and easily accessable , easy to insall and set the setting, easy to use as the UI is very simple.
+Users don’t have to worry about having to lose out on the performance of their device they paid for, it's free and easily accessible , easy to insall and set the setting, easy to use as the UI is very simple.

 7. Environments